Nicodc96/diaz.SPLABIII3D/README.md

         salary: 21000
     }];

-// use 'filter' to obtain only the information you need in the array let users_women = array_users.filter(user => user.gender === "F");
+// use 'filter' to obtain items with the information you need in the array let users_women = array_users.filter(user => user.gender === "F");
 /*
     => [